louiswilbrink/learning-rust/rust-notes.md

   - There can only be *one owner* at a time.
   - When the owner goes out of scope, the value is *dropped*.
 - Rust does *not* have a garbage collector.
-- You can create a `String` type from a string literal using the `from` associated function.
 - Strings are *not immutable* and are allocated to the **heap**.
 - In Rust, memory is automatically returned once the variable that owns it *goes out of scope*.
 - Assigning one variable of *vector* data to another variable *invalidates* the first variable, and compilation will fail if you attempt to reference it again.